 - Add chocolate chips for a chocolate banana muffin.
 (This will increase the Points and calories, of course.)

 - You could make these with so many different fruits.
 Peaches or nectarines would be good, as would any kind of berry like strawberries or raspberries.
+I might try a combination of fresh berries next time!

 Whenever you're baking, you should be sure to measure the flour with the spoon to cup method.
 Many people scoop flour right out of the bag or container, not realizing this can pack the flour in and you could end up with a lot more than you need.
 Always add flour to cup using a spoon.
 Level with a knife after filling cup.